gordboy/rtl8812au-5.9.3.2/README.md

 Only supports 8812AU chipset.

-Initial upload.

-Builds clean with no errors on kernels 5.4, 5.8, 5.9.
+Builds clean with no errors on kernels 5.4, 5.8, 5.9, 5.10.
 Fully tested on kernel 5.4 with no dmesg badness, wavemon working fine, good speeds etc.
-Partially tested on kernels 5.8, 5.9 with no dmesg badness, and wavemon working fine.
+Partially tested on kernels 5.8, 5.9, 5.10 with no dmesg badness, and wavemon working fine.

 ### Building